PolycarpusTack/papin/README.md

-# Claude MCP Client for Linux
+# Claude MCP Client

-A fast, native Linux client for Claude MCP built with Tauri (Rust) and React, featuring a complete implementation of the Model Context Protocol (MCP) with intelligent model routing and offline capability.
+A fast, native client for Claude MCP built with Tauri (Rust) and React, featuring a complete implementation of the Model Context Protocol (MCP) with intelligent model routing and offline capability.

+This project includes three interfaces:
+1. A graphical desktop application (Tauri/React)
+2. A command-line interface (CLI)
+3. A terminal user interface (TUI)

+All three interfaces share the same core functionality through a common library.

 ## Features